-Some people has started to adapt the minimalist lifestyle not only to lessen their chores but also to cut the pile of stress acquired during the day.
+Some people started adopting the minimalist lifestyle, not only to lessen their chores but also to cut the pile of stress acquired during the day.
+Another advocacy of this lifestyle is frugal living, as what many financial experts like Millennial Money encourages.
 Others may find this type of set up boring, but minimalizing does not entirely equate to ditching “not-so-plain-and-simple” preferences.
 One can always add spice to the mixture, making things even more appealing.
 While there are things that need to be considered, there’s always room for creativity and personalization.

 Attention Grabbing Pieces